-OLED is an emissive display technology - it means that the OLED materials emit light.
-This is in contrast to a reflective display - which uses an external light source - an ePaper display for example, or a 'real' paper.
-OLEDs are bright, and provide great image quality, but because they are emissive, when viewed under direct sunlight (or any strong light source) they have a readability problem.
+OLED is an emissive display technology - which means that it emits its own light, in contrast to a reflective display - which uses an external light source - an ePaper display for example, or an LCD which is a display that blocks light from a backlight unit.